On the generalized Keffer form of the Dzyaloshinskii constant: its consequences for the spin, momentum and polarization evolution: Dzyaloshinskii-Moriya interaction and the Keffer form of the Dzyaloshinskii constant

 Our target is $\zeta_{1}(r_{ij})\mbox{\boldmath $\delta$}_{2,ij-AB}$.
 "Oscillating" $\mbox{\boldmath $\delta$}_{2}$ gives required antisymmetry of the coefficients.
 It gives the required term suggested by Dzyaloshinskii.
-This term for and all this "oscillations" for the antiferromagnetic materials only.
+This behavior of the ligand shift (the "oscillations") are possible for the antiferromagnetic materials only (meaning it is impossible for the ferromagnetic materials, while ferrimagnetic materials are similar to the antiferromagnetic materials and can support such ligand formation).